Nanteos Mansion: History

 The earliest recorded occupant of the estate was Colonel John Jones, a Royalist during the English Civil War and High Sheriff of Cardiganshire for 1665.
 He had no sons and so the estate was inherited in 1666 by his daughter Anne, who had married a Dutch mining engineer, Cornelius Le Brun, who in turn became High Sheriff in 1676.
 Their only daughter Averina duly inherited, having married William Powell (1658–1738) of Llechwedd Dyrus, and passed it on in 1738 to their eldest son, Thomas.
 Thomas had married a wealthy heiress, Mary Frederick, and started to build the present house soon afterwards.
 He was MP in turn for Cardigan Boroughs and Cardiganshire and died in a London street.

 The property then descended in the family to the Reverend William Powell in 1752, who completed the building work.
 His son Thomas inherited and was High Sheriff in 1785; Thomas's son William Edward was High Sheriff in 1810 and MP for Cardiganshire between 1816 and his death in 1854.
 The property passed to his son William Thomas Rowland Powell, who was also MP for Cardiganshire.
-In 1878 the property was inherited by his son George, an antiquary and collector.
+In 1878 the property was inherited by his son George Ernest John Powell, an antiquary and collector.
 The property was inherited by his nephew William Beauclerk Powell and then by his son Edward Athelstan Lewis Powell, whose son and heir William Edward George Pryse Wynne Powell was killed in the First World War.

 The property passed to Edward Athelstan Lewis Powell's widow Margaret, who died in 1930.
 She bequeathed the property in 1951 to Mrs. Elizabeth Mirylees, a distant relative of her husband, who moved in 1956.
 She sold it only 11 years later to Geoff and Rose Bliss, who lived there until 1983, opening the building to the public.
 Since then there have been several owners but the mansion now operates as a hotel.
 In 2004 it was purchased by the Saxoncourt Group which completed a major refurbishment in 2012.

 Nanteos is a Grade I listed building.
 The gardens and park are designated Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.